 What products contain butane gas?

-Butane is found in any number of household products.
-For example, butane is the gas used in cigarette lighter refills.
+Many household products contain butane.
+For example, cigarette lighter refills contain butane.
 Butane and propane are also used as the propellant in aerosols such as deodorants, hairsprays and so on.

 Many aerosols in the UK carry the Solvent Abuse Can Kill Instantly (SACKI) warning on the back.